Block Apps

 Block Apps based on Time Limits

-You can specify app time limits in Screen Time > App Limits and select specific apps or categories of apps:
+You can specify app time limits in Screen Time > App Limits and select specific apps or categories of apps.

-To make an Automation like this:
+To achieve an app-blocking effect, create an automation like this:

 This is the iPhone app-blocking "stack" we recommend to our Tech Lockdown readers since it provides the most reliable and comprehensive approach: